kswope/book-learnin/README.md

 implementation.

 >
+ES5 introduced another versioning consideration with its strict mode.

+    "use strict";

+>
 - Decide which versions of JavaScript your application supports.
 - Be sure that any JavaScript features you use are supported by all environments where your application runs.